-Angrites are extremely ancient meteorites, with absolute ages ranging from ~4.557 b.y. to ~4.564 b.y., only slightly younger than CAIs in Allende (~4.5685 b.y.; Burkhardt et al., 2007).
-Angrite core formation occurred 1.72.8 m.y. after these first nebular condensates (Markowski et al., 2006).
+Angrites are extremely ancient meteorites, with absolute ages ranging from ~4.556 b.y. (plutonic) to ~4.564 b.y. (volcanic), with the volcanic angrites having ages only slightly younger than CAIs in Allende (4.5685 [±0.0008] b.y.; Burkhardt et al., 2007 #5189).
+Utilizing HfW data, Markowski et al. (2006 #5195) determined that angrite core formation occurred 1.72.8 m.y. after these first nebular condensates.
 Various radioactive isotope chronometers have been employed to establish the date for the formation of angrites.
 These extensive isotopic studies establish angrites as an early planetary differentiate undisturbed since their formation.
 Based on the PbPb chronometer, an age of 4.5662 (±0.0001) b.y. was derived for Sah 99555 and NWA 1296 by Baker et al. (2005), while a slightly younger PbPb age of 4.56441 (±0.00065) b.y. was determined for Sah 99555 by Amelin (2007).
-A highly precise progressive dissolution technique, which successfully accounts for three Pb components, was recently conducted by Connelly et al. (2008) and Amelin (2008).
+A highly precise progressive dissolution technique, which successfully accounts for three Pb components, was conducted by Connelly et al. (2008) and Amelin (2008).
 A revised PbPb age of 4.56458 (±0.00014) b.y. was determined to be the best estimate for the crystallization age of Sah 99555.
 This revised PbPb age is now consistent with that of D'Orbigny.
-On the other hand, a number of other radionuclide chronometers reveal an age ~2 m.y. younger than the PbPb age, and this discrepancy has not been resolved thus far.
+On the other hand, a number of other radionuclide chronometers reveal an age ~2 m.y. younger than the PbPb age.

 Be that as it may, John T. Wasson (2016) presented evidence that the slow heating generated entirely by the decay of 26Al is insufficient to melt asteroids, and that an additional heat source would have been required; e.g., the rapid heating incurred from major impact events.
 He determined that the canonical 26Al/27Al ratio of 0.000052 is much too low to cause any significant melting, and that a minimum ratio of 0.00001 would be required to produce a 20% melt fraction on a well-insulated body having a significant concentration of 26Al.
 The initial ratio of 0.00000040.0000005 calculated for the angrites Sah 99555 and D'Orbigny based on their 26Al26Mg isochrons is too low to have generated any significant melting without an additional heat source.

 Sahara 99555 has a KAr age of 3.54 (±0.15) b.y., reflecting a late isotopic disturbance.
 Interestingly, the D'Orbigny plagioclase SmNd data show a disturbance at 3.08 (±0.05) b.y.
 Trace and major element compositions, textures, and crystallization ages of Sah 99555 and D'Orbigny are almost identical (Nyquist et al., 2003; Floss et al., 2003), suggesting a possible genetic relationship.
 They are considered to represent the earlier formed crustal lithology on the angrite parent body.
-In addition, Asuka 881371 and LEW 87051 have trace element trends similar to D'Orbigny and Sah 99555, suggesting that they may all share a common origin, or at least have experienced similar petrographic histories.
-Trace element trends for LEW 86010 and AdoR are significantly different from each other and from the other angrites, which suggests that they represent distinct lithological sources and that they, along with NWA 4590 and NWA 4801, crystallized a few m.y. later than the oldest angrites.
+In addition, Asuka 881371 and LEW 87051 have trace element trends similar to D'Orbigny and Sah 99555, which suggests that they may all share a common origin, or at least experienced similar petrographic histories.
+Trace element trends for LEW 86010 and AdoR are significantly different from each other and from the other angrites, which indicates they represent distinct lithological sources and that, along with NWA 4590 and NWA 4801, they crystallized a few m.y. later than the oldest angrites.
 It has been suggested that these latter angrites represent plutonic igneous intrusions into the regolith (Irving and Kuehner, 2007).

 The results of CRE age studies based on cosmogenic nuclide data infer a CRE age for Sah 99555 of 6.6 (±0.8) m.y.
 (Bischoff et al., 2000).
 This age is similar to that calculated for Asuka 881371 of 5.3 m.y., and these two angrites might share a common ejection event.
 Portions of the angrite asteroid must be in a stable orbit (planetary or asteroid belt) from which spallation has continued to occur over the past ~56 m.y. as indicated by the broad range in angrite CRE ages.